Being an executor of an estate

-An executor is the person named in your will to look after the administration of your estate according to the stipulations in your will.
+An executor is a person named in your will to look after the administration of your estate according to the stipulations in your will.
 Administering your estate involves consolidating your estate; determining its value; paying your debts, taxes, and funeral expenses; and distributing your estate according to the directions you have specified in your will.
 In case the person you choose as executor is unable to act on your behalf, you should name an alternate in your will.

-It is preferable that you choose an executor who lives in the province in which you reside; otherwise he/she may have to post a bond before assuming his/her duties as executor.
+It is preferable that you choose an executor who lives in the province in which you reside; otherwise, he/she may have to post a bond before assuming his/her duties as executor.
 If at all possible, the executor should not be a resident of a different country.

 Most estates can be properly administered by a layperson with the assistance of an attorney.
 Most people appoint a spouse, one or more of their adult children, a relative, a friend or solicitor as their executor.
-If your estate is complicated, or if you foresee the potential for disputes among your heirs or a conflict of interest arising for your executor, it may be prudent to appoint someone who will be able to deal with your estate “at arms' length.”
-In cases where an estate is large or complicated, the help of a trust company may be required to properly administer the estate but be aware the fees can be very significant.
+If your estate is complicated, or if you foresee the potential for disputes among your heirs or a conflict of interest arising for your executor, it may be prudent to appoint someone who will be able to deal with your estate “at arms’ length.”
+In cases where an estate is large or complicated, the help of a trusted company may be required to properly administer the estate but be aware the fees can be very significant.

 Duties of your executor

 One of the executor’s first duties will be to see to the funeral arrangements.
 Since your will may not be read until after the funeral, it is important that you document your funeral instructions elsewhere.
 I asked Avideh Musgrave, a lawyer at Ritchie Mill Law Office to help me put together a list of executor’s duties concerning the assets and property of an estate.
 Executors will be required to:

 - Locate the will and ensure that it is your latest or most recent copy;